 Managing Director, Australia & NZ

-David brings more than 25 years of retail experience to Blackmores including an in-depth understanding of grocery and retail channel strategies.
+David brings more than 30 years of retail and brand experience to Blackmores including an in-depth understanding of grocery and retail channel strategies.
 With an emphasis on driving business transformation and showcasing leadership, David has held key positions in Tesco throughout Europe and Safeway in the UK.
 In Australia, he has held key leadership roles with a diverse range of brands.

 Managing Director, Asia

 Peter is a former Australian trade diplomat with extensive experience in business development, sales and marketing, trade development, and export and investment facilitation and promotion.
-He is responsible for the Blackmores Asia business, which includes subsidiary companies in Singapore, Thailand, Malaysia, Taiwan, Hong Kong, Korea and China; joint venture Kalbe Blackmores in Indonesia; distribution partnerships in Vietnam, Cambodia, Kazakhstan and Mongolia; and overall strategy for Blackmores’ growth objectives in Asia.
+He is responsible for Blackmores’ Asia business, including subsidiary companies in Singapore, Thailand, Malaysia, Taiwan, Hong Kong, Korea, China and Japan; joint venture Kalbe Blackmores Nutrition in Indonesia; distribution partnerships in Vietnam, Cambodia, Kazakhstan, Mongolia, Iran and Pakistan; and overall strategy for Blackmores’ growth objectives in Asia.

 Prior to joining Blackmores in 2009, Peter was one of Australia’s most senior trade diplomats working with the Australian Trade Commission in China, Taiwan, and Hong Kong.
 He also spent several years in Fiji as the Trade and Investment Director of the South Pacific Forum Secretariat and served as Expert Adviser to the UN Conference on Trade and Development and the UN Commission for Sustainable Development.